aadya940/pycoding/README.md

 --elevenlabs-api-key : Eleven Labs Text to Speech API Key.
 --elevenlabs-voice-id : Eleven Labs Voice ID for Text to Speech.
 --io-path : Paths to directories you want to consider for code generation.
+--narration-type : either `after` or `parallel`.
+Specifies if  Narration has to happen during or after code typewriting.
 ```

 ### Set Up